Installing Sheet, Standing Seam, and Corrugated Metal Roofs

-Metal roofs are a growing roofing trend throughout the United States.
+Metal roofs are a growing trend throughout the United States.
 The metal roofing market is strongest in southeastern states such as Florida, accounting for about 14% of re-roofing jobs (Professional Remodeler, August 2009).
-Metal roofing is strongest in the southern states because homeowners seek extremely durable roofs (which metal roofs are) to withstand the harsh storms that pass through the region.
+Metal roofing is most popular in the Southeast because homeowners need extremely durable roofs to withstand the harsh storms that pass through the region.

 There are several types of metal roofing materials, including aluminum, copper, steel and zinc.
 The most popular types of metal roofing are metal roof tiles, metal roof shingles and sheet metal roofing.
 Sheet metal roofing is one of the most popular and durable choices, which includes corrugated metal roofing and standing seam metal roofing.